quux00/ps4/README.md

 --------
 ![][img]

-A fork of [rustboot] focusing on the ARM functionality and aiming to extend it into a more fully functional kernel.
+A fork of [rustboot] focusing on ARM functionality and aiming to extend it into a more fully functional kernel.
 Setup instructions below cribbed also from [rustboot](https://github.com/pczarn/rustboot).

 ## Setup